 Just like in every other fantasy football league, each week is important.

-the lucky owner who is able to mix regular-season success with postseason
+waiting for the lucky owner who is able to mix regular-season success

-Fantasy Championship.
-That means as important as matchups are
+(FFPC).
+That means as important as matchups are in the first 11

-in the first 12 weeks (four-team playoffs start in Week 13), they
+weeks (two-week, four-team playoffs start in Week 12), they are

-are exponentially more important in the run during "The Championship"
+exponentially more important in the run during the Championship

 The point to be made here is December is critical not only for

-also to make sure they stack 180- to 200-point weeks on top of
+also to make sure they stack enough high-scoring weeks on top

-one another over the final three weeks in order to keep themselves
+of one another over the remainder of the season in order to keep

-for owners to line up as many favorable matchups as possible for
+for owners to line up as many late favorable matchups as possible

 For all of those unfamiliar with my Big Boards, allow me to explain